-SAO V oos
+SAO V {oos} SAO V {oos}

-8 750 mV
+0 0 8 750 mV

-9 1 V
+1 0 9 1 V

-10 1.25 V
+2 100 mV 10 1.25 V

-11 1.5 V
+3 100 mV 11 1.5 V

-12 1.65 V
+4 200 mV 12 1.65 V

-13 2 V
+5 300 mV 13 2 V

-14 2.25 V
+6 400 mV 14 2.25 V

-15 2.5 V
+7 500 mV 15 2.5 V

 Equations describing the relationship between sense amplifier gain and output offset are shown in Figure 1.
-Current sense amplifier calibration minimizes Input Offset Voltage, $V{IOS}$ , and is initiated via the serial interface.
+Current sense amplifier calibration minimizes Input Offset Voltage, V{IOS} , and is initiated via the serial interface.
 Unless calibrated, input offset voltage may exceed the limits detailed in the Electrical Characteristics table.
-Calibration is not required to achieve the specified Input Offset Voltage Drift Over Temperature, $\Delta V{IOS}$ , and leaves this parameter unaltered.
+Calibration is not required to achieve the specified Input Offset Voltage Drift Over Temperature, ΔV{IOS} , and leaves this parameter unaltered.

 Amplifiers are calibrated by writing a 1 to the appropriate SxC bit.
 If an SxC bit is already set to 1, it must first be cleared to 0 before writing 1, otherwise a calibration cycle will not take place.
 Before initiating a calibration, the relevant positive and negative amplifier input terminals (CSxP and CSxM) must be held at the same potential by ensuring that no current is flowing in the associated sense resistor, and this condition must be maintained until the calibration operation is complete.
-Calibration starts on the STRn rising edge associated with writing 1 to the SxC bit and is completed within an Offset Calibration Time, $t{Cal}$ , from this point.
-After a calibration, the amplifier may be calibrated simultaneously by setting both SxC bits on a given serial interface write cycle.
-The calibration of one amplifier should not be initiated if the calibration of the other is in progress as the accuracy of both operations may be reduced.
+Calibration starts on the STRn rising edge associated with writing 1 to the SxC bit and is completed within an Offset Calibration Time, t{Cal}, from this point.
+After a calibration, the amplifier automatically reverts to normal operating mode.
+More than one amplifier may be calibrated simultaneously by setting multiple SxC bits on a given serial interface write cycle.
+The calibration of one amplifier should not be initiated if the calibration of any other is in progress as the accuracy of both operations may be reduced.
 During calibration, transient voltage variations may be observed on the CSxO terminals.

-After completion of automatic calibration, both SxC bits are set to a default state of 1 requiring that they are cleared to 0 before initiating another calibration.
+After completion of automatic calibration, all three SxC bits are set to a default state of 1 requiring that they are cleared to 0 before initiating another calibration.

-To eliminate output offset error and drift, the sense amplifier output offset can be output on each sense amplifier output by setting the YOL bit (amplifier output offset) to 1.
+To eliminate output offset error and drift, the sense amplifier output offset can be output on each sense amplifier output by setting the YOL bit (on-state open-load verification function) to 1.
 This internally shorts the sense amplifier input to the offset adder to zero, resulting in only the output offset at each sense amplifier.
 If the offset is then sampled, it can be used to mathematically remove the offset from the current sense signal.